JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7980 days**.

-And here is a just a random fact -  **Every year, 100 million sharks are killed by people**.
+And here is a just a random fact -  **The first time there was an instance where they had a separate toilet for women and men was in 1739 at a ball in Paris**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)